RolandFaure/search_protein/README.md

 ## Overview

-`search_fasta` provides a two-step pipeline for searching protein databases:
+`search_fasta` provides a two-step python script to search throught the protein database.
-1. **Embed queries** - Convert protein sequences into embeddings using GLM2
-2. **Search database** - Find similar sequences using FAISS index and align with MMseqs2

 ## Installation